 3. Where do medical administrative assistants work?

 You may picture medical administrative assistants as only working in busy hospitals.
-While it’s true that some may work in hospitals, there are several other common places where medical administrative assistants work.
+While it’s true that some may work in hospitals, there are several other common places where these professionals work.

 4. What do medical administrative assistants do on a day-to-day basis?

-Now that you know the statistics and basic facts about this job, it’s time to see if you would actually enjoy the day-to-day work involved.
-Each medical administrative assistant position will be different, depending where you work.
-For example, working in a pediatrician’s office won’t be the same as working in a busy hospital.
+Now that we have some of the basic career facts covered, it’s time to get a better idea of whether you would actually enjoy the job.
+Every medical administrative assistant position will be different depending on where you work and the needs of the employer.
+For example, working in a small dental office won’t be the same as working in a busy hospital.

 - Administrative support